fpereiro/lith/README.md

 lith intends to skirt both of this problems because it consists of javascript object literals.
 This means that you can incorporate lith straight into your code, having the full power of the language while being able to operate on lith structures (called **liths**).

-liths have the following nice properties:
+liths have the following properties:
 - They can be nested.
 - They can be easily generated and manipulated by javascript code.
 - They can be stored and transmitted in JSON format.